 After I ﬁle a petition, do I still have to pay the amount due?

 No. Ordinarily, you don’t have to pay the amount due while your case is under appeal.
 No attempt will be made to collect the amount due while your case is under appeal.
-However, interest continues to accrue during the appeals process.
-You can minimize additional interest and penalties by helping to get your case decided as quickly as possible.
+However, interest, but not penalties, will continue to accrue during the appeals process.
+You can minimize additional interest by helping to get your case decided as quickly as possible.
 For example, if you have any documents that you want MRS to consider, you should attach copies to your petition.
-You should also be as specific as possible in explaining why you believe the assessment is not correct.
+You should also be as speciﬁc as possible in explaining why you believe the assessment is not correct.

 However, if you have received a “jeopardy” assessment, you must immediately pay the assessed amount, or ﬁle a bond or other security, to prevent immediate collection proceedings.
 You may still ﬁle a petition within 60 days as with any other assessment.